 What is a Digital Title?

-A digital title is a computer file that can be in any one of a number of formats, including PDF, ePub, Mobi, or .jpg for maps or other image items.
+A digital title is a computer file that can be in any one of a number of formats, including PDF, ePub, Mobi, .stl or .jpg.

 How are Digital Titles priced?

-You set the price the customer pays to buy Digital and Digital and Printed title together as a single "combination" purchase.
+You set the price the customer pays to buy a Digital title or Digital and Printed title together as a single "combination" purchase.

 As a rule, customers will balk at buying a digital title that's worth as much or more than the print version of the same title.
 Some publishers have a standard policy of selling the digital title for half the price of a retail print copy, while others charge a little more or a little less.
 The simple fact, though, is that a digital title has as much "value" for its reader as the physical copy, particularly when you're talking about the ability to access the title readily via laptops or mobile devices at the gaming table.